codragon2020/weather_dashboard/README.md

 As the user searches for different city names, each city name will be stored in localStorage.
 As the localStorage is set, the form below the Clear History button will populate with the city name.
 When the city name is selected the Weather Dashboard will be updated accordingly.

 If the user wishes to clear the history of their city searches, they may use the Clear History button.
 Clicking on this button will remove all the cities from the stored array and the localStorage.
+After which the searches are unretrievable.

 Anytime a user reloads the page the current location call is made to look up the user's coordinates and fetch the current weather.
+This will result in a an alert of the location lookup request being sent to the user.

 ## Link to Site